Mobile Search Menu

 To quote no less an authority than the Centers for Disease Control and Prevention (CDC), “There are many health benefits of owning a pet.
 They can increase opportunities to exercise, get outside, and socialize.
 Regular walking or playing with pets can decrease blood pressure, cholesterol levels, and triglyceride levels.
 Pets can help manage loneliness and depression by giving us companionship."
 Elsewhere, the CDC notes that pets may improve cognitive function in older adults.

-Dogs Make us more socially connected
+Dogs make us more socially connected

 It's often said that walking a dog is a good way to get to know your neighbors.
 The dogs will lead the way, either barking at each other or making friends.
 And indeed, a randomized phone survey of residents in Perth, Australia, and several American cities found that dog owners were more likely to say that they knew people in their neighborhood.
 Many reported receiving help of some kind from people they met through their dogs.